 - Key third party service providers who have a significant impact on business workflow and efficiency

-- People (third party or employees) who have wide ranging experience formulating and carrying out business strategies
+- People (third party or employees) who have wide-ranging experience formulating and carrying out business strategies

-The benefits of using such resources to assist with formulation of business strategy are numerous.
+The benefits of using such resources to assist with the formulation of business strategy are numerous.
 A few of the major benefits that should be expected:

-- Employee input will help the company gauge feasibility of implementation of the strategy, based on the employees detailed knowledge of business workflow in their areas of responsibility
+- Employee input will help the company gauge feasibility of implementation of the strategy, based on the employees’ detailed knowledge of business workflow in their areas of responsibility

 - When it is evident that the adopted strategy includes employee input then employee engagement and support of the strategy is more likely to be achieved

-- A third party service provider for business critical functions, such as IT, can draw on a range of experiences from a wide customer base; a competent IT MSP can provide valuable insight into formulation of different strategies and help to assess feasibility of the different options considered; using the IT MSP in strategy formulation will help provide clarity and direction for the following tactical activities needed to support the adopted strategies
+- A third party service provider for business-critical functions, such as IT, can draw on a range of experiences from a wide customer base; a competent IT MSP can provide valuable insight into formulation of different strategies and help to assess feasibility of the different options considered; using the IT MSP in strategy formulation will help provide clarity and direction for the following tactical activities needed to support the adopted strategies.

 IT Capabilities Needed to Provide Strategic Support

 Not every IT service provider is equipped to provide critical support to business strategy development.
 Some IT MSPs simply do not have broad experience in business strategy development.
-Commonly, the IT MSP will become engaged after the client company has already agreed and approved their business strategy.
-In such scenarios, the IT MSP input is limited to tactical deployment of solutions to support the business strategy.
+Commonly, the IT MSP will become engaged after the client company has already agreed and approved its business strategy.
+In such scenarios, the IT MSP input is limited to the tactical deployment of solutions to support the business strategy.